aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Add a route that listens for POST requests to `/cat/id`.
 Use what you've learned to update the cat in the `cats` array.

+Note that this isn't "proper" REST.
+This is because browsers can't actually do PUT requests.
+So instead we're using POST.

 ## More

 Work out how to store the `data` variable in a JSON file.
 You might want to make some functions that can load and save the data.